brickpool/logo/PG-Protocol.md

 ## Introducing PG Protocol
 The common language used by all LOGO! devices is the PG protocol.
 This protocol defines a message structure that controllers will recognize and use, regardless of the type of networks over which they communicate.

 Standard Interface cable for LOGO!
-0BA0 to 0BA6 controllers use an [5-wire RS–232C](https://en.wikipedia.org/wiki/RS-232#3-wire_and_5-wire_RS-232) compatible serial interfacethat defines connector pinouts, cabling, signal levels, transmission baud rates, and parity checking.
+0BA0 to 0BA6 controllers use an [5-wire RSâ€“232C](https://en.wikipedia.org/wiki/RS-232#3-wire_and_5-wire_RS-232) compatible serial interfacethat defines connector pinouts, cabling, signal levels, transmission baud rates, and parity checking.

 The Siemens Software LOGO!
-Comfort communicate using a _master–slave technique_, in which only a personal computer called _DTE_ (data terminal equipment) can initiate transactions (called _queries_).
+Comfort communicate using a _masterâ€“slave technique_, in which only a personal computer called _DTE_ (data terminal equipment) can initiate transactions (called _queries_).
 The LOGO! device called _DCE_ (data communication equipment) respond by supplying the requested data to the DTE, or by taking the action requested in the query.

-### The Query–Response Cycle
+### The Queryâ€“Response Cycle

 Direction | Query message from DTE | Response message from DCE
 --- | --- | ---